Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Wireless On-chip Communication Security

 \section{Wireless On-chip Communication Security}

-Wireless NoC is promising to mitigate the routing challenges associated with multi-hop communication in electrical NoCs.
+Wireless NoC mitigates the performance challenges associated with multi-hop communication in electrical NoCs.
 However, wireless NoCs introduce inherent vulnerabilities due to wireless communication.
 In this section, we survey recent research efforts in securing wireless NoCs.
 First, we discuss the threat models and attacks on wireless NoCs.
 Next, we describe the countermeasures to defend against these attacks.